 Our current culture is moving further and further from a pro-life outlook where every life is equal in dignity to one that considers that not all lives are created equal.
-For those of us who recognise the inherent dignity in every life, this is a sobering and distressing reality.
+For those of us who recognize the inherent dignity in every life, this is a sobering and distressing reality.

 But there is no reason to give up hope.
 There are still ways in which we can be actively pro-life despite the legal restrictions in place, or currently being reformed.

 Perhaps you live in an area where praying outside an abortion clinic is now prohibited by exclusion or safe access zones but that does not mean that you cannot pray for the pro-life cause.
 Your prayer offering might be as simple as a decade of the Rosary once a week.
 Committing to prayer and fasting during campaigns like the 40 Days for Life or invoking the patronage of Our Lady of Guadalupe, patroness of the Unborn are other prayerful initiatives you can undertake without leaving home.

 Of course, you can always take this prayer outside of your house.
 The school my children attend has a weekly Rosary offered during lunchtime with the particular intention of ending abortion.
 Attend prayer vigils for life in your local area when they arise or perhaps even start one in your local parish.
 If you’re a member of a youth group why not invite speakers along to your meeting and combine prayer with their insights?

 Refugee issues are consistently in the spotlight, holding a prayer vigil for this intention on a regular basis or, as my childhood parish did, prayer vigils for peace once a month are another option.

 There are a number of pro-life activists groups all over the world.
-Joining up with organisations like Students for Life America or the National Right to Life Committee is one way to work in a practical and organised way towards changing opinions and laws surrounding pro-life issues.
+Joining up with organizations like Students for Life America or the National Right to Life Committee is one way to work in a practical and organized way towards changing opinions and laws surrounding pro-life issues.

 The work of activism in the aged care sector and refugee arenas are also vitally important.
-Aligning yourself with organisations already involved in activism bolster their cause.
+Aligning yourself with organizations already involved in activism bolster their cause.